glados-egg/glados/README.md

 When GLaDOs appears, type in anything.
 An error appears and suggests you use 'help'.
 Type in 'help'.
 A list appears.
 One listed option suggests you type 'apply'.
 Type 'apply'.
 Type in anything.
 An error appears.
 Keep trying / failing until you see an error message suggesting that the numbers in an error code can also DO something. <em>"..Let's be honest.
-Neither one of us knows what those numbers do..."</em> There is a 1 in 4 chane of getting that error, and someone playing the game fairly is almost certain to come across that error.
+Neither one of us knows what those numbers do..."</em> There is a 1 in 4 chance of getting that error, and someone playing the game honestly is almost certain to come across that error.
-Type in the error code '4815162342'.
+Type in the special error code that the programmers left '4815162342'.
 A cake eventually appears.
 The chars at the end of the cake image are a wallt address containing about five.
 Its key is shown directly below.
 I'm intending for you to import that amount into your own and then you'll have enough for buying an actual slice of cake for yourself because you're a winner!

-IF YOU CHEATED AND CLAIMED AND FEEL BAD, JUST DEPOSIT BACK AND LEAVE IT BE FOR A TRUE WINNER.
+IF YOU CHEATED AND CLAIMED IT AND FEEL BAD, JUST DEPOSIT BACK AND LEAVE IT BE FOR A TRUE WINNER.
 NO JUDGEMENT.
 IT'S ALL ANONYMOUS ANYHOW.

 </details>